varungodbole/prompt-tuning-playbook/README.md

 A large part of why LLMs are able to “act human” is because these statistical models are fitted to a large dataset of carefully collected demonstrations of human behavior.
 The pre-training phase, model architecture, learning algorithm, etc provide the core infrastructure and underlying capability for the model.
 But post-training provides the overall orientation of the model (via human demonstrations) which dictates how it will actually behave when it actually is deployed.

+> [!IMPORTANT]
+> A large part of why LLMs are able to “act human” is because these statistical models are fitted to a large dataset of carefully collected demonstrations of human behavior.

 Post-training teams spend a substantial amount of time on quality control on their data.
 A lot of effort goes into matching raters with the prompts for which they are best suited.
 For example, to provide a good demonstration of how to respond to a prompt containing a hard Python debugging problem, it's necessary to find a rater who is themself a good Python programmer.

 Collecting “high quality” data from human raters is extremely challenging.
 Some reasons include: